 - Staff wages and all relevant employment costs.

-- Uniform costs for staff.
+- Uniform costs for staff and training costs.

 - Telephone, including rental on all lines.